nickglazzard1959/gplot2/README.md

   parameter sets how many lines will fit in the box height, while in `SCALE` mode, it sets the fraction of the box width the text should be scaled to fill.
 - `BOXPBOX` which controls whether the outer and inner boxes are outlined.
-- `BOXPDELTAS` which sets the automatic position step after ecah `BOXTEXT` is drawn.
+- `BOXPDELTAS` which sets the automatic position step after each `BOXTEXT` is drawn.

 **Labels** are the same graphical entities used to label points on a graph,